By Paul Taylor

 And this plaque is largely made of calcium.

-So, I believe this calcium connection might also play a part in the link between severe hair loss and heart disease.
+So, I believe that this hair loss-calcium connection might also play a part in the link between severe hair loss and heart disease.

 I also have a couple of ideas why the study found that heart disease only seems to exist in men with severe hair loss and not in men with receding hairlines (i.e., much less hair loss) or no hair loss at all:

 The more severe your hair loss, the more skull expansion you’ll have.
-So, obviously more calcium will be deposited in someone developing
+Clearly then, more calcium will be deposited in someone developing

-total baldness than in someone with just moderate hair loss.
-And more calcium in the skull bones, might mean more calcium forming plaque in the coronary artery too.
+total baldness than in someone with only develops moderate hair loss.
+And more calcium in the skull bones might mean more calcium forming plaque in the coronary artery too.

 Some of the previous studies reported by the Japanese team did show that older men are more likely to develop coronary heart disease than younger men (the risk increase for bald men between the age of 55 and 60 was 44%).

-So, in other words, it could actually be age that accounts for the difference in heart disease occurrence, and not the extent of hair loss.
+So, in other words, it could actually be age that accounts for the difference in heart disease occurrence, and not the severity of hair loss.